Session Format Options

 A Technical Research presentation is a 20-minute presentation of research, or research in progress.
 The purpose is to communicate scientific information in an efficient form.
 A 10-minute question and answer period follows the scientific presentation.

-New!
 Technical Clinical Sessions (30 minutes): SLP and Audiology Topics

-Technical Clinical Sessions, modeled after Technical Research Sessions, will consist of a 20-minute oral presentation that focuses on the technical aspects of a specific diagnostic or therapeutic strategy by the clinician.
+Technical Clinical Sessions, modeled after Technical Research Sessions, consist of a 20-minute oral presentation that focuses on the technical aspects of a specific diagnostic or therapeutic strategy by the clinician.
 Developed as "how to" programs, they emphasize the applied, clinical aspects of the professions.
 The clinical presentation will be followed by a brief 10-minute question and answer period to allowing the presenter to clarify information for the audience.